sreedevi-langoju/12weekawsworkshopchallenge/week5/DatabaseMigration/Labs/EC2MariaDB_RDSMySQL_Migration.md

 10. Note down the IPv4 Public IP address.

-11. SSH into the EC2 instance with public IP address of EC2 instance and key pair .pem file downloaded before.Follow these steps
+11. SSH into the EC2 instance with public IP address of EC2 instance and key pair .pem file downloaded before.Follow these steps  [SSh_Into_Linux_Instance.md file ](./labsetup.md)

 12. Install the MariaDB server on the EC2 instance.